About Running an App (Design Center)

 Restarting a workspace deletes the current workspace and creates an empty new workspace.
 Restarting the workspace is sometimes required after a number of errors occur.
 After restarting a workspace or making changes to a project, you need to redeploy the app for changes then take effect.

 When you deploy an app in Design Center, it appears in Runtime Manager.
+You can jump to Runtime Manager from Options to manage the app there.
 In Runtime Manager, you can configure runtime operations of designs you deploy in Design Center.